Frequently Asked Questions

 Please note the starting date of your courses.
 All courses run for the number of sessions noted, and do not meet on legal holidays or during school vacations unless otherwise noted.
 Major legal and religious holidays are typically observed, and K-12 back-to-school nights and professional days will interrupt evening classes.
 Your teacher will review the schedule with you.

-Classes are postponed during Concord Town Meetings in the Spring.
+Evening classes are not held during Concord Town Meetings in the Spring.

 What is the department endorsement policy?